Holes 13 - 18

 Hole seventeen

-Hole 17 is a strong par four with trees right and left, but don’t worry the fairway is generous.
+Hole 17 is a strong par four with trees right and left, but a generous fairway.
 Once you’ve hit your tee shot the fun begins.

 Castle: